 Speak with many different lenders and find one that is right for you.
 Ask your friends and your real estate agent for recommendations.
 You should ask your lender as many quality questions as you can and clarify closing costs.

 Purchasing a second home can be an exciting time for many people.
 Whether you're buying your dream vacation home or investing in a rental property, you should make sure that this investment will still allow you to be financially comfortable.
-Finding a lender for a second home mortgage can be tough, but with the right preparations, can be mostly stress-free.
+Finding a lender for a second home mortgage can be tough, but with the right preparations, it can be mostly stress-free.